Xenmai/Denizen-For-Bukkit-Docs/source/docs/example-projects/index.rst

 ================

-This section is dedicated to documents guiding you through example projects, which are useful for putting together everything you've learnt in the Denizen tutorial documents.
+This section is dedicated to documents guiding you through example projects, which are useful for putting together everything you've learned in the Denizen tutorial documents.

 Contents
 ========